rust-lang/rust/text/0000-language-semver.md

   - The more cryptic the error, the more frustrating it is when compilation fails.

+#### What is a "compiler bug" or "soundness change"?

+In the absence of a formal spec, it is hard to define precisely what constitutes a "compiler bug" or "soundness change" (see also the section below on underspecified parts of the language).
+The obvious cases are soundness violations in a rather strict sense:

+- Cases where the user is able to produce Undefined Behavior (UB) purely from safe code.
+- Cases where the user is able to produce UB using standard library APIs or other unsafe code that "should work".

+However, there are other kinds of type-system inconsistencies that might be worth fixing, even if they cannot lead directly to UB.
+Bugs in the coherence system that permit uncontrolled overlap between impls are one example.
+Another example might be inference failures that cause code to compile which should not (because ambiguities exist).
+Finally, there is a list below of areas of the language which are generally considered underspecified.

+We expect that there will be cases that fall on a grey line betwen bug and expected behavior, and discussion will be needed to determine where it falls.
+The recent conflict between `Rc` and scoped threads is an example of such a discusison: it was clear that both APIs could not be legal, but not clear which one was at fault.
+The results of these discussions will feed into the Rust spec as it is developed.

 #### Opting out

 In some cases, it may be useful to permit users to opt out of new type rules.
 The intention is that this "opt out" is used as a temporary crutch to make it easy to get the code up and running.
-Depending on the severity of the soundness fix, the "opt out" may be permanently available, or it could be removed in a later release.
+Typically this opt out will thus be removed in a later release.
+But in some cases, particularly those cases where the severity of the problem is relatively small, it could be an option to leave the "opt out" mechanism in place permanently.
 In either case, use of the "opt out" API would trigger the deprecation lint.

 #### Changes that alter dynamic semantics versus typing rules